-This 'administrative tension' incentivises PAC to ensure that its determinations are robust, proportionate and fair, in order to avoid UNCC casting an alternative view of the appeal.
+Although UNCC cannot override a PAC decision, tThis process creates 'administrative tension' which incentivises PAC to ensure that its determinations are robust, proportionate and fair, in order to avoid UNCC casting an alternative view of the appeal.

 - 6) Section V16 will include amongst other things the following: - i.
-The UNC Performance Assurance Objective and other terms pertaining to PAC - ii. the composition of the Performance Assurance Committee membership (as per the present PAC Terms of Reference 2.2):

-the basis on which Performance Assurance Committee members are to be appointed and from time to time removed and/or replaced.
-This to include that each User and its Affiliates holding more than one Gas Transporters Licence may submit up to one nominations for the purposes of the appointment process. the basis on which a person (not being a committee member) will be appointed to chair each meeting of the Performance Assurance Committee; to include a PACappointed PAFA employee if necessary iii. the basis on which a person (not being a committee member) will be appointed as secretary to the Performance Assurance Committee; to include a PACappointed PAFA employee if necessary the basis on which decisions of the Performance Assurance Committee may be appealed to the Authority. (see section 5) f 4.5 under PAC COMMITTEE Appeals above)
+The UNC Performance Assurance Objective and other terms pertaining to PAC - ii. the composition of the Performance Assurance Committee membership (as per the present PAC Terms of Reference 2.2): - iii. the basis on which Performance Assurance Committee members are to be appointed and from time to time removed and/or replaced.
+This to include that each User and its Affiliates holding more than one Gas Transporters Licence may submit up to one nominations for the purposes of the appointment process. - iv. the basis on which a person (not being a committee member) will be appointed to chair each meeting of the Performance Assurance Committee; to include a PAC-appointed PAFA employee if necessary - iii.v. the basis on which a person (not being a committee member) will be appointed as secretary to the Performance Assurance Committee; to include a PAC-appointed PAFA employee if necessary